-"As with a low sucking sound it slowly disappeared again, Starbuck still gazing at the agitated waters where it had sunk, with a wild voice exclaimed-'Almost rather had I seen Moby Dick and fought him, than to have seen thee, thou white ghost!'
+"As with a low sucking sound it slowly disappeared again, Starbuck still gazing at the agitated waters where it had sunk, with a wild voice exclaimed-'Almost rather had I seen Moby Dick and fought him, then to have seen thee, thou white ghost!'

-"What was it, Sir?' said Flask.
+[&]quot; 'What was it, Sir?' said Flask.

-" 'The great live squid, which, they say, few whaleships ever beheld, and returned to their ports to tell of it.'
+[&]quot; 'The great live squid, which, they say, few whale-ships ever beheld, and returned to their ports to tell of it.'